sohailsk0160/Encryption-Decryption-Tool/README.md

 🔐 Encryption & Decryption Web Tool

-This is a simple and interactive web-based cryptography tool built using HTML, CSS, and JavaScript.
+A simple and interactive web-based cryptography tool built using HTML, CSS, and JavaScript.
-It allows users to encrypt and decrypt text using multiple classical cipher algorithms.
+It allows users to encrypt and decrypt text using various classical cipher algorithms—all running directly in the browser.

 🚀 Features

-✔ User-friendly interface
+✔️ User-friendly interface

+✔️ Real-time encryption & decryption

-✔ Supports multiple encryption/decryption algorithms
+✔️ Supports 6 classical cipher algorithms

-✔ Real-time processing
-✔ No backend required — fully client-side
+✔️ Fully client-side (no backend required)

-✔ Clean and responsive UI
+✔️ Clean and responsive design

 🔑 Supported Algorithms
 1. Caesar Cipher

-Simple shift-based substitution

-Works on both uppercase and lowercase letters
+Shift-based substitution cipher supporting uppercase & lowercase text.

 2. Multiplicative Cipher

-Encrypts text using multiplication modulo 26

-Includes automatic modular inverse calculation for decryption
+Encrypts using multiplication modulo 26 with automatic modular inverse calculation.

 3. Playfair Cipher

-Creates a 5×5 key matrix

-Handles repeated letters & padding

-Implements row, column, and rectangle rules
+Generates a 5×5 matrix and applies row, column, and rectangle rules.

 4. Hill Cipher

-Uses matrix multiplication for encryption

-Supports 2×2 key matrix

-Automatically computes inverse matrix for decryption
+Matrix-based cipher (2×2 matrix) with automatic inverse computation for decryption.

 5. Rail Fence Cipher

-Uses zig-zag pattern to rearrange characters

-Supports both encryption and decryption
+Encrypts by writing text in a zig-zag pattern and reading row-wise.

 6. Vigenère Cipher

-Keyword-based polyalphabetic cipher

-Works on uppercase & lowercase letters
+Keyword-based polyalphabetic cipher supporting uppercase & lowercase characters.

 📁 Project Structure
 /project-folder
 │── index.html
 │── README.md
-└── (No external dependencies required)

 🛠️ Technologies Used

 HTML5 – Structure

-CSS3 – Styling & UI
+CSS3 – Styling

-JavaScript (ES6) – All encryption/decryption logic
+JavaScript (ES6) – Algorithm logic

-📝 How It Works
+📝 How to Use

+Open the webpage in any browser

-Select your algorithm
+Select an encryption algorithm

-Choose mode → Encrypt or Decrypt
+Choose Encrypt or Decrypt

-Enter the required key or shift
+Enter the key/shift (if required)

 Type your input text

+Click Run

-Click Run to get the output
+View the output instantly

-Everything runs inside the browser — no data is stored or uploaded.
+All processing happens inside your browser — your data never leaves your system.

 🎯 Use Cases

-Students learning classical cryptography

-Testing encryption algorithms

-Educational demonstrations

-Personal experiments with ciphers
+Cryptography learning & experiments

+College/academic projects

+Demonstrations of classical encryption

+Testing different cipher techniques